JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-09/7-habits-intro-inside-out/index.md

 How many young women do you see?
 And how many old women?

-At page 39, the paradigm shift is interesting to look at in the occasion that I feel that my children are loud:
+On page 39, the paradigm shift is interesting to look at in the occasion that I feel that my children are loud:

 > A man and his children came into the subway, the kids were very loud and annoying the other passengers.
 The father didn’t seem to care.
 >